 flow is especially useful when multiple releases are required to be maintained at the same time.

-Release flowis especially useful when multiple releases are required to be tested separately.
+Release flow is used when multiple releases are required to be tested and maintained.

 A common practice is to name the branch based on the system under test release name.